-Leroo La Tau accommodates 24 guests in luxurious en-suite chalets, each raised on an individual raised wooden platform.
+Leroo La Tau accommodates 24 guests in Guided Kimberly Tours, each raised on an individual raised wooden platform.
 The main lounge and dining area with its inviting wooden and thatch finishes, offers guests the opportunity to sit back and relax at the bar while listening to the wide variety of night sounds so characteristic of the African bush.
 Alternatively you can lounge around the pool while appreciating the herds of zebra and wildebeest which are often seen around the lodge grounds and the waterhole.
 The lodge offers both day and night drives.

 The Boteti River is the natural boundary for the Makgadikgadi National Park and it is on the banks of this dry river course that you will enjoy the comfort of Leroo La Tau.
 The Boteti River last flowed in 1993, climate change and erratic weather cycles have caused the once crystal clear waters to dry up.
 Leroo La Tau is built on cliffs over 15m high above this arid riverbed, and in the dry season wildlife concentrates around the waterhole in front of the lodge.
 The main reception and lounge area of Leroo La Tau is located on the top of these cliffs, so the raised vantage point ensures unsurpassed views of these desert inhabitants as they congregate below to quench their thirst.